 Once you have added an entry, the Spend Category field will show just the object and sub-object codes to save space.
 Within the field is a light gray oval with 3 dark gray dots.
 Place your mouse over this to see the object code and sub-object code descriptions.

-As you add costs, each new one is added as the top row, for easy access.
+As you add costs, each new one is added as the top row so that the column descriptions are always visible.
 A Sort by Spend Category link displays above the All Periods column.
 When active, clicking it will re-arrange the costs entries in order by object/sub-object code and description.
 The sort link will only be active when the list is not in order.

 Cost Details